 Naturalness – a prominent aspect of voice perception

 Naturalness is a prominent aspect of perception when we see, hear, smell, taste, or feel our environment.
 From a biological perspective, naturalness may relate to an adaptive norm, with extreme deviations supposedly being rather “unnatural” instances.
-Evaluations of naturalness influence food choice, environmental preferences, and social trust and therefore carry evolutionary meaning [1–3].
+Perceptions of naturalness influence food choice, environmental preferences, and social trust and therefore carry evolutionary meaning [1–3].
 Beyond the biological context, the recent emergence of AI-generated digital and virtual contexts has brought human-machine interactions to everyday life, and therefore has brought questions of naturalness to the forefront of scientific research.
 One of the prime channels for communicative interactions is the voice [4], both in a purely human context and beyond – with current voice synthesis (Glossary) technology quickly invading everyday life, both in good use (e.g., in customer service calls, public transport, gaming, or support platforms [5,6]) and abuse (e.g., deepfakes [7]).

 When we hear voices, we form intuitive impressions about them within just a few hundred milliseconds [8–10].
 Crucially, listeners seem to be very sensitive to impressions of voice (un-)naturalness.
 Unnatural voices may sound nasal or robotic, or may differ from the norm in pitch contour, temporal structure, or spectral composition; in short, there are many ways in which a voice can lack naturalness [11].
-Importantly, such variations in voice naturalness affect communicative quality [12,13], both in a purely human context and in scenarios with human and artificial agents. […] For human voices, evidence from speech-language pathologies shows that impairments in speech naturalness affect everyday interaction, potentially resulting in social isolation, reduced quality of life, and even depression [14,15].
-Similarly, deliberate acoustic manipulations and distortions disrupt efficient communication [16–19].
-For synthetic voices, recent years have seen rapid developments in the effort to create stimuli that resemble human vocal expression [20,21].
-But as of today, most synthetic voices are consistently rated as less natural than human voices, which simultaneously affects perceived likeability, trustworthiness, and pleasantness [11,22–25].